ivanreeve/text-compression-library/README.md

 # Huffman Text Compression Library

-This is a C++ library for Huffman text compression and decompression algorithm.
+A C++ library for Huffman compression and decompression algorithm.
+Only works for text files.

+This project was made as a part of my Sophomore year 1st semester final project in Data Structures and Algorithms.
+The project initially consisted of two separate files and was later combined into a single library.

 ## Features